Recycling header image

 The Council runs a weekly kerbside rubbish and recycling collection and a fortnightly green waste collection service in the District.

-The standard bins are 60 litre for residual waste and 240 litre for greenwaste, with a 60 litre crate for recyclables.
+The standard bins collected weekly are 60/80 litre wheelie bin for residential waste and 240 litre for greenwaste, with a 45 litre crate for recyclables, with a 240 litre wheelie for greenwaste collected every second week (fortnightly).

 • Lost, stolen and damaged bins, and recycling crates, can be replaced for a small charge.